alexanderwendt/sklearn_ml_toolbox/README.md

 - (root): Shell or bat scripts that are used to run the pipeline.
 They refer to the location of the scripts.

-Files:
-- OMX_S20_Class_y_Feature_X_Construction: S20 is used to create labels if necessary and to generate new features from raw data for training
-- OMX_S21_Class_y_Feature_X_Construction: S21 is used only to generate new features for the test data.
-Generated labels are ignored.
-- OMX_S30_Analysis_Feature_Selection: Feature analysis of the X data as well as methods for feature selection, e.g. lasso regression for training data
-- OMX_S31_Analysis: Feature analysis of the X test data
-- OMX_S40_Model_[Type]: Model optimization for the model [Type].
-Only SVM has been optimized so far
-- OMX_S50_Prediction: A saved model is loaded together with prepared test data and a class prediction is made
-- ...py: Functions used in the notebooks

 ## Machine Learning Toolbox Process
 The process and the scripts will be described with a example.
 To demonstrate the machine learning toolbox, the problem of classifying the trend of the swedish OMXS30 stock index was selected.
 From the raw data, future samples were used to detemine the current trend.
 The challenge is